henryhyw/henryhyw.github.io/menu/education.md

 Prior to that, I attended the Science Class at [Shibei Junior High School](http://www.sbc.edu.sh.cn/), known as the best junior high school class for STEM subjects in Shanghai.
  -->
----

-## My Work Ethos

-I wouldn't call myself a very hardworking student; in fact, I might even be a bit lazy since I often look for shortcuts.
-However, when it comes to things I'm passionate about, I dive in deep and never take shortcuts.
-I love immersing myself in the things I care about and will put in every effort to excel at them.

 <script>
     setTimeout(() => {